stevewhitmore/notes/conferences/2023/ng-conf-2023/angular-for-architects-workshop.md

 2-way data binding can make model/view too tightly coupled - especially in more complex applications.
 One way around this is cloning the model.
 Creates a ViewModel to bind to instead of the actual data model.

-> spread operator only does shallow clones
+> Spread operator only does shallow clones.
-> you can use Lodash or Clone-Deep npm package for deep clone
+> You can use Lodash or Clone-Deep npm package for deep clone.
 > **!!
 It will "copy" all levels but still points to original object's nested properties.
-This means any changes made to the nested property will update the ORIGINAL object as well as the copy**
+This means any changes made to the nested property will update the ORIGINAL object as well as the copy.**
-> Look into using "copy-deep" package for deep clone - or lodash if app already has it installed (but only import "cloneDeep()" function
+> :star: Look into using "copy-deep" package for deep clone - or lodash if app already has it installed (but only import "cloneDeep()" function.

 ViewModel class (rather than a full clone) is good for parsing out pieces of the api response data or adding properties to it for what's needed in the view.